Czech billionaire killed in Alaska helicopter crash | DW | 29.03.2021

 Kellner started his business selling copy machines.
 After the fall of Communism in the former Czechoslovakia, he founded the investment fund PPF in 1991, which he used to buy a controlling stake in the biggest Czech insurer during its privatization.

-The investment funds went on to grow in many fields including finance, telecommunications, manufacturing, media or biotech in businesses spanning mainly Europe, Asia and the US.
+The investment funds went on to grow in many fields including finance, telecommunications, manufacturing, media and biotech in businesses spanning mainly Europe, Asia and the US.

 He was married with four children.